lukemckinstry/big-geospatial-data/05_intro_postgis.md

 These commands provide information on the installed version of PostgreSQL and the installed version of PostGIS, including supporting libraries such as GEOS and GDAL.

-Don't issue this command right now, but when you are ready to quit, you can do so with `\q`.
+When you are ready to quit, you can do so with `\q`, *but don't do this right now*.
 This will exit `psql` and return to the container shell.
 When you are done working in the container, you can use `exit` at the prompt to exit the container.
 Note that the container is still running, but you are no longer connected to its terminal.

 ## 3. Load Spatial Layers into the Database

 As shown in the previous exercise, we can create database tables using SQL commands.
-When working with research data, we often need to import prexisting data (frequently publicly available).
+When working with research data, we often need to import prexisting data (frequently, publicly available data).
 This section is about loading spatial layers such as shapefiles and GeoPackages into a spatial database.
-There are two GeoPackages in the data folder, a polygon layer "census3652.shp" and a point layer "philadata3652.shp".
+There are two GeoPackages in the repository data folder, a polygon layer "census3652.shp" and a point layer "philadata3652.shp".
 We will demonstrate two ways to import them, one using a GUI tool (QGIS) and one using a command line tool (`ogr2ogr`).

 ### 3.1.
 Load a Spatial Layer Using QGIS